-- Theft or illegal use of credit card numbers, altering of telephone billing accounts, cellular telephone billing numbers or any other communications fraud.
-As telephone systems are increasingly managed by computer, and as new technology merges all telecommunications, data transmission, cable television and teleconferencing, fraudulent use of these systems has increased.
-In a recent case, a foreign national employed by the U.S. Army at an overseas location altered phone records on line to make unlimited free phone calls.
+- Theft or illegal use of credit-card numbers, altering of telephone billing accounts, cellular telephone billing numbers or any other communications fraud.
+As telephone systems are increasingly managed by computers, and as new technology merges all telecommunications, data transmission, cable television and teleconferencing, fraudulent use of these systems has increased.
+In a recent case, a foreign national employed by the U.S. Army at an overseas location altered phone records online to make unlimited free phone calls.

 Introduction of Unauthorized Software

 - Installing, downloading or using any unauthorized software or computer files, particularly without the use of an approved virus protection program.

 - Inserting viruses and other malicious software (worms, Trojan Horses, logic bombs, trap doors) to destroy records or to penetrate or impair system functions.

 - The downloading, introduction or use of hacking tools and the use of an information system to enter other government or private sector systems or networks illegally.
 In 1998, an Air Force enlisted man installed software on several office computers that allowed him to control them from his home personal computer.
 These intrusions and their source were detected by the AF Computer Emergency Response Team (AFCERT).
 A search of his personal computer revealed evidence of hacking, software piracy and the possession of child pornography.